Best Plastics for CNC Machining: PEEK, PTFE, Nylon, POM & More

 How to Choose the Right Plastic for CNC Machining

-• Choose PTFE if low friction and chemical resistance are more important than stiffness.
+• Choose PTFE when low friction, chemical resistance, electrical insulation, or sealing performance matters more than stiffness.

-• Choose ABS for low-cost prototypes and non-critical housings.
+• Choose ABS for economical prototypes, housings, covers, and moderate-duty parts.

 FAQ: Best Plastics for CNC Machining